Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Limitations, Challenges and Open Research Problems

 \subsection{Security and Privacy}

-The integration of AI and SemCom into wireless networks also introduces new security and privacy vulnerabilities.
-AI models can be susceptible to adversarial attacks, data poisoning, and model manipulation, which may severely undermine their reliability~\cite{cm/Wasilewska23}.
-In CSS, for example, malicious users may intentionally transmit falsified sensing information, leading to incorrect cooperative decisions and spectrum misuse~\cite{iotj/Wang25}.
-In addition, training AI models for CSS often requires data collected from distributed devices, which may implicitly reveal sensitive information such as user locations, mobility patterns, or activity states.
+The integration of AI and SemCom into CSS also introduces new security and privacy vulnerabilities.
+AI models are susceptible to adversarial attacks, data poisoning, and model manipulation, which can severely undermine their reliability~\cite{cm/Wasilewska23}.
+For example, malicious users may intentionally transmit falsified sensing information, leading to incorrect cooperative decisions and spectrum misuse.
+One potential solution is to leverage blockchain to develop trust evaluation algorithms~\cite{iotj/Wang25}.
+In addition, training AI models for CSS often relies on data collected from distributed devices, which may implicitly reveal sensitive information such as user locations, mobility patterns, or activity states.
 This raises critical concerns regarding data privacy and secure collaboration.
-Ensuring robust and privacy-preserving AI-enabled cooperation thus remains an open research problem.
-Promising solutions include federated learning frameworks, secure aggregation mechanisms, and privacy-aware semantic encoding schemes, which enable collaborative learning and inference.
+Promising directions include federated learning and privacy-aware semantic encoding.
+Federated learning enables distributed model training without sharing raw sensing data, where only model updates are exchanged and can be further protected via secure aggregation or differential privacy.
+In parallel, privacy-aware semantic encoding can be designed to selectively preserve task-relevant information while suppressing sensitive attributes (e.g., location or identity) through feature disentanglement.